-Section 7.1 If you pay a Part D late enrollment penalty, there are several ways you can pay your penalty
+Section 7.1 There are several ways you can pay your plan premium

-If you pay a Part D late enrollment penalty, there are three ways you can pay the penalty.
+There are three ways you can pay your plan premium.
 You marked your payment preference on your enrollment application when you first enrolled.
-If you would like to change your payment preference, please call Customer Care at the number on the back cover of this booklet
+If you would like to change your payment preferences, please call Customer Care at the number on the back cover of this booklet.

-If you decide to change the way you pay your Part D late enrollment penalty, it can take up to three months for your new payment method to take effect.
-While we are processing your request for a new payment method, you are responsible for making sure that your Part D late enrollment penalty is paid on time.
+If you decide to change the way you pay your premium, it can take up to three months for your new payment method to take effect.
+While we are processing your request for a new payment method, you are responsible for making sure that your plan premium is paid on time.